Skip to content

 The above geometric reasoning is for easy understanding.
 The actual values are all on the prime finite field.
 After reasoning and calculation, cryptography experts have selected the optimal elliptic curve on the prime finite field for us.
 Unless there is a special need, there is no need to customize the curve.

-SM2 recommended curve
+SM2 recommended curves

-Recommended curve
+Recommended curves

-• p: The set of points of the elliptic curve on the finite field Fp of prime number p;
+• p: the set of points of the elliptic curve on the finite field Fp of prime number p;

-• a: The value of the elliptic curve parameter a;
+• a: the value of the elliptic curve parameter a;

-• b: The value of the elliptic curve parameter b;
+• b: the value of the elliptic curve parameter b;

-• n: The value range, the value range of the random integer d [1,n2];
+• n: the value range, the value range of the random integer d [1,n2];

-• Gx: The x coordinate value of the base point, similar to the x coordinate value of point P;
+• Gx: the x coordinate value of the base point, similar to the x coordinate value of point P;

-• Gy: The y coordinate value of the base point, similar to the y coordinate value of point P.
+• Gy: the y coordinate value of the base point, similar to the y coordinate value of point P.

 SM2 encryption